privaci/privaci.github.io/_posts/2018-03-14-7th_ci_symposium_logistics.md

 ## Accommodation
 <p>
-A block of room has been set aside on a first-come, first-served basis for symposium participants in the [Aparthotel Adagio Brussels Grand Place](https://www.adagio-city.com/gb/hotel-7242-aparthotel-adagio-brussels-grand-place/index.shtml), within walking distance of the symposium venue (you can also take a metro from Metro De Brouckere to Metro Parc).
+A block of room has been set aside on a first-come, first-served basis for symposium participants in the [Aparthotel Adagio Brussels Grand Place](https://www.adagio-city.com/gb/hotel-7242-aparthotel-adagio-brussels-grand-place/index.shtml), within walking distance of the symposium venue.

 <br/>After registering for the symposium, the group discount count will be shared.
 It is possible to book rooms for up to 4 people.
 Please feel free to reach out to [privaci_brussels@vub.be](privaci_brussels@vub.be) for the booking details.